Tips for Securing Employee Buy-In to Monitor Drivers

 Telematics Monitoring

-Telematics monitoring involves the continuous recording of driving behaviors through telematics devices installed in vehicles.
-This includes monitoring actions such as speeding, hard braking, rapid acceleration and cellphone use.
-These behavioral insights help identify high-risk actions, inform intervention efforts and optimize fleet operations.
+Telematics monitoring involves continuous visibility into driving behaviors through dash cams and telematics devices installed in vehicles.
+This includes keeping an eye out for actions such as speeding, hard braking, rapid acceleration and cellphone use.
+These behavioral insights help to quickly identify high-risk actions, so that companies' intervention efforts are more personalized and more effective.

 Explore the Latest Industry Insights in Our 2024 Driver Risk Report | Download Now!

 Driver monitoring is not about "Big Brother" watching; it’s designed to support drivers’ safety and well-being.
 Companies must dispel the misconception that monitoring equates to spying on drivers.
-Instead, it serves as a tool to foster a safer environment.
+Instead, it serves as a tool to foster a safer environment and driver development.

 Drivers stand to gain significantly from continuous monitoring.
 Here are some key ways it benefits them directly: